 Some farms are now also producing cut flowers.
 The town overlooks lush green forested valleys, and is a relaxing place to spend some time.
 Tours or visits to plantations can be organized locally.

 Naivasha is the centre of Kenya’s booming agricultural industry.
 The fertile conditions, altitude and proximity to lake water have made this a major area for the growth and production of fresh cut flowers and vegetables.
 The flower industry has become one of Kenya’s most profitable, with daily flights taking roses, carnations and other cuttings directly to the European Market.

 As the industry grows, exported Kenyan flowers are now also being sold in the Middle East, Australia and South Africa.
 The industry has done a great deal for local economies and employment, and Naivasha has become the focus for the trade.

 Several farms are open to tourists visiting the farm, and touring the greenhouses and facilities.
 Some also like to show visitors the efforts they are making locally to protect the environment and using self regulation to make the industry sustainable and equitable.

 Much of Nairobi is surrounded by coffee and tea country.
 Tea plantations can be found on the hills around Limuru and Tigoni.
 On lower ground in Kiambu are large coffee plantations, producing top grade arabica coffee for the international and local markets.

-Kenyan coffee is considered one of the world’s best and competes successfully with the best Latin American crops.
+Kenyan coffee is considered one of the world’s best and competes successfully with the best Latin American crops and coffee grinders like the ones here.
 Near Kiambu is Kiambaa, popularly known as “Millionaire’s Row” due to the lucrative local coffee production.
 This ridge is considered Kenya’s best coffee growing area, with the perfect altitude, climate and conditions.